All Authors A-Z

 Tom Easton is an experienced author of fiction for all ages and has had more than a dozen books published.
 HAV3N was his first book for teens under his own name.
 Tom lives in Surrey with his wife and three children and in his spare time works as a Production Manager for Hachette Children's Books.
 You can follow Tom on Twitter @tomeaston

-It must be something to do with unforgettable childhood holidays touring the remote Scottish Highlands in a jam-packed camper van that fired Brigid Benson's fascination with the countryside.
-Whatever the spark, the intriguing character of places and people in the country continues to inspire her writing.
+It must be something to do with unforgettable childhood holidays touring the remote Scottish coast in a jam-packed camper van that fired Brigid Benson's fascination for the sea.
+Or perhaps it was Cornish summers under billowing canvas or maybe home life on a peninsula, with Wales over the water to one side and Ireland across the waves to another.
+Whatever the spark, the intriguing character of places and people by the sea continues to inspire her writing.
 Craig Easton feels privileged that his work takes him to photograph all over the world.
 Wherever he goes, the landscape and weather inspire him to show not just what a place looks like, but what it feels like.
 When he's taking time out, chances are you'll find him with his camera in the west of Scotland or in the east playing golf badly.

 Pippa Mattinson (Author) Pippa Mattinson is the founder of the UK’s national gundog graded training scheme, and a director of the Gundog Trust.
 She has an honours degree in zoology and a special interest in canine behaviour.
 Pippa has over thirty years’ experience of training dogs and is the author of The Happy Puppy Handbook, published by Ebury Press in April 2014, and packed with everything you need to know as a puppy owner.
 The Labrador Handbook: the definitive guide to training and caring for your labrador followed in October 2015.
 This book provides an in-depth guide to raising your labrador, making for a contented owner and a happy dog.
 Pippa is a keen supporter of modern science based dog training methods and is passionate about helping people to enjoy their dogs.
 Twitter: @PippaMattinson pippamattinson.com thelabradorsite.com thehappypuppysite.com Lucy Easton (Author) Lucy Easton is a co-founder of the Red Cat Media online publishing company.
 She is passionate about improving our pets genetic health and raising awareness of conformational problems in our modern pedigree breeds.
 A Psychology graduate, Lucy has written numerous articles on pet care and health and is known for her compassionate and science-based approach.
 She spends most of her days surrounded by rabbits and guinea pigs in her Surrey home, which she also shares with her husband, daughter, and Oscar the cat.